 - 20 whole Oreo cookies

-- 4 tbsp of unsalted butter melted then cooled
+- 4 tablespoon of unsalted butter melted then cooled

 - 1 lb room temperature cream cheese (At least 2 hours at room temp)

 - ¼ cup white sugar

 - 1 whole egg - room temperature

 - 8 oz chocolate 53% - 60% Melted

 - 1 teaspoon vanilla extract

 - Spray the 7" springform pan with cooking spray.